-- You can buy it for profit or as insurance: Most people buy gold either because they’re hoping to make a profit, or because they want to keep it as insurance in case of an economic downturn.
-Either strategy is an equally valid reason for investing in gold.
+- Gold is an insurance policy: While some people purchase gold because they’re hoping to make a profit.
+Others like the security of owning gold and keep it as insurance in case of an economic downturn.
+Either strategy is an equally valid reason for gold investments.

-So now that you understand why gold is a good investment, it’s important to know how to buy gold so that you can get started.
-Listed below are four steps to make sure you get started on the right path.
+So now that you understand why gold is a good investment, it’s essential to know how to buy and sell gold, so you can get started.
+Listed below are five steps to make sure you get started on the right path.

 Step 1: Decide What Type of Gold You Want to Buy

-The best place to start is by deciding what kind of gold you want to buy.
+Start by deciding what kind of gold you would like to purchase.
 Each product will require a slightly different purchasing strategy, so you need to be clear on this right from the start.

 Here are the main types of gold most people choose to invest in:

-- Gold bullion: This is what most people think of when they imagine buying physical gold.
-Gold bullion is a form of pure gold that has been certified for weight and purity.
-It usually comes in the form of gold bars.
+- Gold bullion: When people think of owning physical gold, gold bullion is what usually comes to mind.
+It is a form of pure gold certified for weight and purity, typically in the form of bars.